Mount Sinai-Union Square, Urgent Care

 - Referring you to other medical service providers as needed

 - Sharing information about your treatment with your primary care doctor

 We refer you to specialists or primary care doctors at Mount Sinai-Union Square, or elsewhere within the extensive Mount Sinai Health System.

 If your condition requires an emergency room visit or hospital stay, we will save you time and stress by processing your admission to one of our seven Mount Sinai Health System hospitals, including nearby Mount Sinai Beth Israel, where the Emergency Department has won numerous awards for heart and stroke care.
 We are even able to introduce you and the emergency room (ER) doctor through a video conference.
 All you have to do is show up.

 We also use our video conferencing capability for children who need further consultation after a visit to the emergency room.
 We can connect the consulting doctor with the ER pediatrician so that your child will receive coordinated care.

-Centrally located downtown close to public transportation, the Mount Sinai Urgent Care Center is open every day of the year.
+Centrally located downtown close to public transportation, Mount Sinai-Urgent Care is open every day of the year.
 Our hours are 9 am-5 pm on weekdays, and from 9 am-5 pm on weekends and holidays.

 Conditions We Treat